- In/Tangible European Heritage: New EU project starting in SeCo

 Semantic MMM Portal

-A key result of the project is the semantic portal demonstrator "Mapping Manuscript Micrations" (MMM).
+A key result of the project is the semantic portal demonstrator "Mapping Manuscript Migrations" (MMM).
 MMM is a semantic portal intended to enable large-scale exploration of data relating to the history and provenance of (primarily) Western European medieval and early modern manuscripts.

-MMM based on the "Sampo" model for semantic portals: The MMM portal enables you to search and browse through the data assembled by the project from distributed heterogenous databases.
+MMM is based on the "Sampo" model for semantic portals: The MMM portal enables you to search and browse through the data assembled by the project from distributed heterogenous databases.
 The portal data can be studied using multiple application views that are equipped with faceted search and browsing engines integrated with ready-to-use tools for Digital Humanities research.

 The portal is available at